openlibraryenvironment/reshare-library-configurations/palci/README.md

     `./villanova/villanova-location-codes-create.sh diku@localhost:9130.sh`

-    This is done for each library to add.

 4) To push configurations for the Harvest jobs that will populate Inventory with instances, holdings and item for Millersville, Temple and Villanova,

     go to folder `/palci/harvester-config`